jvalls1/usa-indicators/README.md

-# usa-indicators
+# us-indicators
-Data Engineering Project to show the United States of America quality of life.
+Data Engineering Project to research the United States of America quality of life.

-The main objective of project is to gather data for meseauring and giving insights of quality of live evolution in USA.
+The main objective of project is to gather data for meseauring and giving insights of quality of live evolution in US.

-List of data/indicators:
+## List of data/indicators:

 * [Inmigration data](immigration_data.md)
 * [Population](population.md)